Baklava Rolls

 My phyllo dough ripped!
 How can I fix it?

 Don’t worry if your phyllo sheets rip a little as you make this recipe.
-When it’s rolled you won’t be able to tell!
+When you roll it, you won’t know the difference!
 Just place the dough where it should be and brush with melted butter.

 What can I do with the unused phyllo dough?